Department of Plant Sciences

 - Urban Forestry and Parks: This option is for students who desire a career in the management of urban forests and park-like areas, including arboreta and botanic gardens.
 It also includes maintenance of residential landscapes.

 Pre-Forestry: A student who desires to major in forestry may select a two-year pre-forestry curriculum.
-However, the forestry student must transfer to another institution to complete degree requirements.
+However, the forestry student must transfer to another institution that offers a Forestry program to complete degree requirements.

 Horticulture and Forestry Club: This club meets twice each month.
 Members take field trips to botanical gardens, arboreta, trade shows, parks and other horticultural sites.
 They also are actively involved in growing and marketing flowers and foliage plants, regional and national judging contests, flower shows, and horticulture science and education programs.